CS-DS-125/125book/py4e_rst/05-iterations.rst

 .. index:: bisection, debugging by

-One way to cut your debugging time is “debugging by bisection.”
+One way to cut your debugging time is "debugging by bisection."
 For example, if there are 100 lines in your program and you check them one at a time, it would take 100 steps.